For starters — four good reasons…

 1. You Can Get There From Here

-“Whether it’s an internship in Manhattan, a performing tour in New Zealand, or career ambition anywhere, the College of the Arts at MSU can help you GET THERE.”
+“Whether it’s an internship in Manhattan, a performing tour in New Zealand, or career ambition anywhere, the College of the Arts at Montclair State University can help you GET THERE.”

 Just 14 miles from midtown Manhattan, which is visible from our campus on the hill, stands Montclair State University’s College of the Arts.